 SAVE THE DATE!!
 The 2014 Adaptive Services Auction will be held on Wednesday, April 2nd, 2014 at the Hilton Garden Inn in Freeport from 6-9pm!
+The Hilton Garden Inn is located at 5 Park Street in Freeport.

 If you are unable to attend, you are also welcome to make a donation to support the Adaptive Services program.